ylc395/joplin-plugin-ocr/README.md

 # Joplin OCR

-**This plugin is still in development stage, but some features are available.**
+**This plugin is still in development stage.Everything may change, but some features are available now.**

 Feature & UI suggestions / bug reports are welcome!